Red Team/Blue Team Practice on Wdigest

 Disable WDigest (Defending against Mimikatz)

-Now as we know that it is a security threat; so now we will get to know how we can remove this from our system and for this a registry change is required to make to hide our password.
+Now as we know that it is a security threat; so now we will discover how we can remove this from our system, and for this, we need to make a registry change to hide our password.
 For this, we will first open the regedit and then go to WDigest option using the following path

 HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\SecurityProviders\WDigest